All Episodes

 He incorrectly installed a highly defective unit that he must have bought off the marketplace or from some bogus place that had turned my crawl space into a foot of mud.

-Um blender in that bitch.
+He blender in that bitch.

 We literally had poison gas coming through the floor.

-Um, another uh air conditioning company cut off my gas.
+Another air conditioning company cut off my gas.

-They threatened to I mean, I was having headaches and stuff.
+They threatened to, I mean, I was having headaches and stuff.

 That's because he put a lawnmower in that bitch.